pyg-team/pytorch_geometric/examples/quiver/README.md

 ### 1-GPU PyG example

-In this example, PyG will benefit from Quiver's ability of (i) GPU-based graph sampling and feature aggregation, and (ii) GNN data caching algorithm (which cache hot data in GPU memory) while enabling fast access to CPU data using a Quiver unified tensor implementation.
+A 1-GPU PyG example can benefit from Quiver's ability of (i) GPU-based graph sampling and feature aggregation, and (ii) GNN data caching algorithm (which cache hot data in GPU memory) while enabling fast access to CPU data using a Quiver unified tensor implementation.
 To run this example, you can:

 ```bash
 python .........